 Before a rep can even send an email, they have to do their homework.
 That often means jumping between a prospect's LinkedIn profile, the company website, and your CRM just to get the basic context.
 This constant app-switching is a productivity killer.
 Studies show it can take over 20 minutes to regain focus after being interrupted by a new task or tool.
 When a rep has to leave their inbox to find a piece of information or update a contact record, the cost is far greater than just the few minutes it takes.
 It breaks their flow and drains their mental energy.

-Writing and Tracking Follow-Up Emails
+Crafting and Chasing Follow-Up Emails

 How many times has a rep written some version of the "just checking in" email?
 Crafting similar follow-up messages is a repetitive task that eats up hours every week.
 After they hit send, the guessing game begins.
 They don't know if the prospect opened the email, clicked the link, or ignored it completely.
 This lack of information makes it impossible to prioritize follow-ups effectively.
 Reps end up chasing cold leads while hot prospects go quiet.
 Using templates and real-time engagement signals turns this guessing game into a clear set of next steps, so reps focus their energy where it counts.